Informatics Perspectives on Decision Taking, a Case Study on Resolving Process Product Ambiguity: Preparatory analysis of decision

 \subsection{Primitive and non-primitive concepts}

-Constructing definitions, by definition, do not produce primitive concepts, that is concepts requiring no further constructing definition.
-But every construction definition will ultimately rely on the use of primitive concepts if its author is committed to avoiding an infinite regress.
+Constructing definitions, by definition of that very notion, do not produce primitive concepts, that is concepts requiring no further constructing definition.
+But every constructing definition will ultimately rely on the use of primitive concepts if its author is committed to avoiding an infinite regress.
 These matters will first be considered in some detail.